 It helps that its the only PIR video game, but it’s an excellent simulation nonetheless.

-Inflation between now and then will throw off your guesses, but this is offset by being able to remember the exact prices of the limited number of prizes.
+Inflation between then and now will throw off your guesses, but this is offset by being able to remember the exact prices of the limited number of prizes.